Marvel Updates ‘Avengers: Endgame’ Movie Poster To Include Danai Gurira’s Name After Backlash From Fans

-Even though Danai Gurira as Dora Milaje general Okoye appeared in the new Marvel poster for Avengers: Endgame, her name was omitted from the title credits.
+Even though Danai Gurira’s Dora Milaje general Okoye appeared on the new Marvel poster for Avengers: Endgame, her name was omitted from the title credits.
 When fans noticed the omission, Marvel was eventually forced to release a new updated version of the poster, displaying the star’s name.

-As previously reported by The Inquisitr, Marvel had recently released its movie poster for Avengers: Endgame not long after the arrival of the official trailer for the upcoming movie.
+As previously reported by The Inquisitr, Marvel recently released its movie poster for Avengers: Endgame, not long after the arrival of the official trailer for the upcoming movie.
 While many fans were excited to see Captain Marvel’s inclusion in the Marvel movie poster, others noted an omission in the acting credits at the top of the poster.

 The movie poster included images of the following Marvel characters: Iron Man (Robert Downey Jr.), Captain America (Chris Evans), Hulk (Mark Ruffalo), Thor (Chris Hemsworth), Black Widow (Scarlett Johansson), Hawkeye/Ronin (Jeremy Renner), War Machine (Don Cheadle), Ant-Man (Paul Rudd), Captain Marvel (Brie Larson), Nebula (Karen Gillan), Rocket (Bradley Cooper), Thanos (Josh Brolin), and Okoye (Danai Gurira).